GPA-RAM: Grasp-Pretraining Augmented Robotic Attention Mamba for Spatial Task Learning

 \textbf{Real-world Tasks.} As shown in Fig. \ref{fig:realword}, Table \ref{table:real_results} and \ref{continue}, real-robot experiments involved seven discrete tasks—including block-to-drawer placement (cylindrical, hexagonal, quadrangular), bottle-to-shelf arrangement (middle and top shelves), and tight-tolerance insertion (round and square peg-in-hole)—where object poses varied significantly between training and testing.
 Additionally, three continuous tasks (plate transferring, tabletop organization, and bowl stacking) were deployed on the ARX R5 dual-arm robot.
 For more examples, see the supplementary materials.

 The training dataset comprised 20 demonstrations for each discrete task and 50 demonstrations for each continuous task.
 Each task was tested in 10 unseen scenarios.
-By leveraging learning from demonstrations, our method aims to generate collision-free trajectories capable of handling high-precision manipulation constraints.
+By leveraging learning from demonstrations, our method aims to generate successful trajectories capable of handling high-precision manipulation constraints.

-\textbf{Real-world Experimental Results.} The real-world experimental results in Table \ref{table:real_results} demonstrate the superiority of GPA-RAM in efficiently learning diverse manipulation tasks with few demonstrations.
+\textbf{Real-world Experimental Results.} The real-world experimental results in Table \ref{table:real_results} show higher observed success rates of GPA-RAM in efficiently learning diverse manipulation tasks with few demonstrations.
 Our method consistently outperforms both the baseline RVT2 and the competitor ARP$^+$.

 In discrete tasks, GPA-RAM excelled in placing blocks of varying shapes, achieving near-perfect success rates (90\%-100\%) and demonstrating remarkable grasping adaptability.
-For spatial tasks like placing bottles on shelves, the method showcased its ability to plan collision-free paths in constrained environments.
+For spatial tasks like placing bottles on shelves, the method showcased its ability to plan successful paths in constrained environments.
 Although peg-in-hole tasks posed challenges due to stringent alignment requirements, GPA-RAM still achieved respectable success rates (70\% and 50\%), surpassing baselines by effectively handling contact-rich insertions.

 In the introduced continuous action tasks, GPA-RAM exhibited exceptional temporal consistency and bimanual coordination.
-It achieved a 100\% success rate in plate transferring, significantly outperforming ACT (80\%) and RAM (90\%).
-In complex, long-horizon tasks such as tabletop organization and bowl stacking, our method maintained a high success rate of 90\%, proving its robustness in handling dynamic object interactions where baselines often failed to maintain stability.
+It achieved a 100\% success rate in plate transferring, outperforming ACT (80\%) and RAM (90\%).
+In complex, long-horizon tasks such as tabletop organization and bowl stacking, our method maintained a high success rate of 90\%, indicating in handling dynamic object interactions where baselines often failed to maintain stability.